(360) 718-3640

 Any proposed resolution requires the client's consent.
 We will never accept or reject a settlement offer without first receiving our client's permission.

-Colin is dedicated to helping truck accident victims recover the financial compensation they deserve.
-If you were injured in a truck accident, learn more about how a truck accident attorney can help you.
+Colin is dedicated to helping truck accident victims in the Vancouver, WA area recover the financial compensation they deserve.
+If you were injured by a negligent truck driver in a wreck with a semi, big rig, or tractor-trailer, learn more about how a Vancouver truck accident attorney can help you.
 Contact us online or call 360-718-3640 to schedule a free consultation.
 Colin can review the details of your accident and go over your legal options.

 Free Consultation Click Here